mariyahendriksen/ecir23-object-centric-vs-scene-centric-CMR/README.md

-# Object-centric vs. Scene-centric Cross-modal Retrieval
+# Object-centric vs. Scene-centric Image-Text Cross-modal Retrieval

-This repository contains the code used for the experiments in "[Object-centric vs. Scene-centric Cross-modal Retrieval: A Reproducibility Study](https://mariyahendriksen.github.io/files/ecir23.pdf)" published at ECIR 2023.
+This repository contains the code used for the experiments in "[Object-centric vs. Scene-centric Image-Text Cross-modal Retrieval: A Reproducibility Study](https://mariyahendriksen.github.io/files/ecir23.pdf)" published at ECIR 2023.

 <div align="center">